bd-j/exspect/README.md

 ## Running Fits

 The `fitting` directory contains parameter files that can be used to conduct fits, as described in the README.
-These fits will produce date stamped files in the `fitting/output/` directory.
+These fits will produce date stamped files including posterior samples/chains in the `fitting/output/` directory.

 ## Making plots